Video interview tips for candidates

 2. Real-time live interviews using video tools

 This solution is the closest to the face-to face interview.
-There are many different tools like Skype, Google Hangouts, GoToMeeting, Lync etc. to carry out the real-time video interview.
+There are many different tools like Skype, Google Hangouts, GoToMeeting, Lync etc. for carrying out the real-time video interview.

 See above mentioned tips about preparation, technology issues and appearance of yourself.